 In Niger, the PAIERA project offers economic and employment opportunities and alternatives to people who once acted, for example, as smugglers, making a living from irregular migration.
 They receive training and job opportunities in agriculture, the retail sector and others.
 Since the launch of PAIERA in June 2017, 371 people have been assisted.
-More eligible projects will be funded when PAIERA enters its second phase, through the Project "Stabilisation et renforcement socio-économique des populations affectées par la migration irrégulière dans les zones de transit au Niger", adopted in November 2018.
+More eligible projects will be funded now that PAIERA has entered its second phase, through the project "Stabilisation et renforcement socio-économique des populations affectées par la migration irrégulière dans les zones de transit au Niger", adopted in November 2018.

 Information campaigns: 6 information and awareness raising projects on the risks of irregular migration and possible alternatives kicked off in 2019 in Africa (Tunisia, Mali, Niger, The Gambia, Ivory Coast and Guinea Conakry) under the Asylum, Migration and Integration Fund.
-Several actions on awareness raising on irregular migration are also ongoing in the Horn of Africa (Sudan/Ethiopia/Somalia), Nigeria, the Middle East and Afghanistan.
+Furthermore, two grants have been awarded under AMIF 2018 to empower the voice of the Senegalese diaspora in several EU Member States and counter migrant smugglers' narratives.
+In addition, online information campaigns are also addressing major linguistic communities in need of reliable information about migration, i.e. Tellingtherealstory.org, InfoMigrants.org.